JSchaefer21/crud_test/README.md

 ## Run development server

-Then you can run the server and see the project in action with the command
+Then just open another terminal and run the server to see the project in action using this command

 ```bash
 yarn start